GCSEBiology

 View mark scheme hint

-Include definitions of genes, alleles, dominant and recessive traits, and examples.
+Include definitions of genes and alleles, the role of dominant and recessive alleles, and examples of traits.

 4 marks